cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/04-amr.md

 isolate10,results/assemblies/isolate10.fasta
 ```

-Once we have the samplesheet read, we can run the `nf-core/funcscan` workflow using the following commands:
+Once we have the samplesheet ready, we can run the `nf-core/funcscan` workflow using the following commands:

 ```bash
 #!/bin/bash